Nexiauk/Lila/docs/README.md

 The reason this text was flagged is because the paragraph in question contains less than 50 characters, which could indicate that it’s a heading but in this case is just a short sentence.

 ![An image of the text it thinks should be a header, but doesn't need to be.](/assets/images/readme-images/wave-alert.png)

+**Accessibility testing passes without errors and only 1 unnecessary warning**

 [Back to Table of Contents](#table-of-contents)